 Illinois is a judicial foreclosure state.
 If you default on a few mortgage payments, you can expect the lender to take legal foreclosure action against you.
-Before that happens to you in the Chicago area, discuss your mortgage situation with an experienced Chicago foreclosure attorney.
-Bankruptcy can protect you against foreclosure, but a good foreclosure attorney may be able to recommend less drastic and more appropriate alternatives.
+Before that happens to you in the Chicago area, discuss your mortgage situation with an experienced Chicago foreclosure lawyer.
+Bankruptcy can protect you against foreclosure, but a good foreclosure lawyer may be able to recommend less drastic and more appropriate alternatives.
 A judicial foreclosure in Illinois typically happens this way:

 1. You miss several mortgage payments.
 A lender may foreclose after one missed payment, but most lenders will wait until it appears that you can’t get back on track with payments.